Dimon4ik0/Bang-card-game/README.md

-# Bang-card-game-2
+# Bang-card-game
-A card game
+A card game made in Java using OOP principles